lampros-m/aggrid-datatable/README.md

 - Move Pagination from FE to Server Side
 - Place the option of a horizontal scroll bar
-- Create the opion of custom render function per cell
+- Create the option of custom render function per cell